chris1642/Power-BI-Backup-Impact-Analysis-Governance-Solution/README.md

 - All computer requirements are at the user level and do not require admin privileges.
 - There are ZERO pre-reqs.
 It's as simple as downloading this repo into C:\Power BI Backups, opening Powershell, and running the included 'Final PS Script'

+**Have specific Reports & models you want to run this against?
+Don't have direct access to the workspace but have the PBIX?
+Check out the local version here: https://github.com/chris1642/Local-Power-BI-Impact-Analysis-Governance**

 # Power BI Governance & Impact Analysis Solution

 ## What It Does